itsimplified/cool-weather-widget/README.md

 For Mac users, the [.app] file can be added to the doc by dragging and dropping it on the dock.
 Similarly, for Windows users the [.exe] file can be pinned to the task bar by dragging and dropping it on the task bar.

 ### Widget Notes:
 This weather widget only provides weather information for US cities by zip.
 It uses weather data provided by https://openweathermap.org.
 These applications were produced using Python.
-Packages include: Tkinter and pyinstaller.
+Packages used for development include: Tkinter and pyinstaller.